wylswz/wylswz.github.io/resume/enUS.md

   - Involved in development of couple of services, which are building blocks of a PaaS platform, including deployment service and cloud console (like Nova and Horizon in openstack).
     - Developed some APIs that talk to other services to accomplish complex tasks.
     - Did some perfmance profiling and optimization
-  - Contribute to some common libraries to improve system behavior like concurrency handling,load balancing and service tracing.
+  - Contribute to some common libraries.

 # Projects